rschristopher/rschristopher.github.io/src/services.md

 - Secure key storage and recovery practices
 - Minimizing reliance on any single vendor or company

-The goal is not just "not your keys, not your coins" — it’s knowing that your setup will still work ten years from now, and that your heirs can access it when needed.
+The goal is not just "not your keys, not your coins" — it’s knowing that your setup will still work decades from now, and that your loved ones can access it when needed.